Monotonicity of the logarithmic energy for random matrices: Introduction

 The paper is organized as follows: in Section~\ref{sec:GUE}, we prove Theorem~\ref{th:GUE}, while Theorems~\ref{th:Ginibre} and~\ref{th:laguerre} are proven in Sections~\ref{sec:Ginibre} and~\ref{sec:LUE}.
 Finally, simulations are included in Section~\ref{se:numexp}.

-{ \textbf{Acknowledgments.} Part of this work was conducted during a visit of BD and PY to Département de Mathématiques et Applications of École Normale Supérieure -- PSL.
+{ \textbf{Acknowledgments.} The authors are grateful to Peter Forrester and Michel Ledoux for their feedback.
+Part of this work was conducted during a visit of BD and PY to Département de Mathématiques et Applications of École Normale Supérieure -- PSL.
 The numerical experiments were carried out on the High Performance Computing resources at New York University Abu Dhabi.}